fablabbcn/smartcitizen-docs/docs/start.md

 If you're getting this message, the may be due:

 - Configuration process is not finished correctly.
-- The WIFI module of your SCK is corrupted, so MAC address is not accesible.
+- The WIFI module of your SCK is corrupted, so MAC address is not accessible.
 To repair your wifi module refer to this <a href="" target="_blank">tutorial</a>.

 ### Collapsed USB port